 You’re up on the latest advancements in your technology.
 (You did read step one, right?)
 While that knowledge will help you to perform all of your personal duties, make sure that you share that knowledge.

-Inform your client organization of new techniques and strategies that will help the whole team/company.
+Inform your client organization of new techniques and strategies how to prevent erectile dysfunction that will help the whole team/company, read more at https://www.trumedical.co.uk.
 They may not implement your ideas, but at least they know that you’re a thought-leader in your area of expertise, someone who’s worth their paycheck.